disruptiveplanets/AIME/code/density/readme.md

 ## June 16

 I rewrote mcmc so that it's flexible and can be executed for multiple models.
 I also pulled the core extractions but they had a bug.

+## June 17

+I fixed a couple flaws in the code that were failing for non-9 degrees of freedom.
+I also tried to figure out what was causing the move-3 and move-1.5 core extractions to fail.
+Their moments were different from the data moments.